Eating like a local:- Exploring the home of The Ohio St. University

 Momo Ghar Ohio

 Most know Columbus as home to the Ohio St. University but it's also the home of the best Momo west of Queens.
 Hidden in a bustling international market is the magnificent 'Momo Ghar Ohio'.
 A small food stall pushing one of the worlds great snacks - Momo.
-The Nepalese and Tibetan style dumplings are my personal favorite from the dumpling family tree.
+The Nepalese and Tibetan style dumplings are one of my favorites from the dumpling family tree.
 Momo Ghar’s menu has momo on offer in a handful of ways.
 Pictured are the Pan Fried Pork Momo aka Kothey and below that the Tibetan Jhol made with steamed pork dumplings swimming in a pool of spicy red sauce.
 I scarfed that Jhol down so fast even though I was already full.
 Shout-out to the Amish family that was sitting next to me.
 Living proof everyone loves dumplings.
 I also loved the ganja reggae they always have playing.
 All in all I loved my first visit.
 So much so I returned the next day for the fried dumplings.
 I owe the GOAT that is Guy Fieri for this one.
 They have a second location but go the OG if you can.
 You'll get a true sense of the amazing presence of immigrants in Columbus.
 A great grocery shop.

 Momo at Momo Ghar